QasimK/qasimk.github.io/collections/_posts/2023-07-25-service_charges_and_tipping.md

 There are many other situations where you are served by someone and it is not normal to tip.

 When you pay at your supermarket, do you add on a 10% to your bill for the cashier?
-No, they're paid by the supermarket.
+No, they're paid by the supermarket after all.

 When you ask an employee at a shop to check something in the back for you, e.g. shoes in a particular size, do you give them a tip?
 Do you tip them if they gave you good advice?

-When you arrived safely at your destination on a bus or a taxi, do you leave a little extra for the driver?
+When you arrived at your destination on a bus or a taxi, do you leave a little extra for the driver?

 Do you tip your child's teacher?
-Do you tip your barber/beauty salon worker?
-Do you tip your car washer?
-Do you tip your car mechanic?
-Do you tip your postman?
-Do you tip your parcel delivery person?
-Do you tip the worker at the dry-cleaners?
+Your barber/beauty salon worker?
+Your car washer?
+Mechanic?
+Postman?
+Dry-cleaner?

 Do you tip the bloody surgeon who saved your life?